123456789_123456789_123456789_123456789_123456789_

 Each of the arguments read_ios, write_ios, and error_ios is an array of ::IO objects.

-Argument timeout is an integer timeout interval in seconds.
+Argument timeout is a numeric value (such as integer or float) timeout interval in seconds.

 The method monitors the IO objects given in all three arrays, waiting for some to be ready; returns a 3-element array whose elements are: